 Installation of carpet right in front of a wood-burning fireplace or stove is discouraged due to the sparks that may jump out and land on the floor.
 However, if you do choose to have carpet installed around the hearth, wool carpet is likely your best option due to its flame resistance.

 As mentioned above, wool is highly absorbent.
 While this is not a desirable trait when it comes to staining, it can be beneficial for the household environment.
 When the air is humid, the wool carpet will absorb the excess moisture in the air.
 Consequently, when the air is drier, the fibers will release the moisture, thereby helping to keep the home’s moisture levels in balance.

 For exceptionally damp areas, such as bathrooms or damp basements, the wool carpet may not be suitable, as it would rarely (if ever) have the opportunity to dry out, and could cause problems associated with the moisture retention, including mildew and mold.

 In humid climate zones, with consistent year-round temperature and humidity levels, the use of a dehumidifier in the home would be recommended to avoid the same dangers of mildew and mold.

 No doubt about it, wool is one of the most expensive carpet fibers.
 Generally, it is much more expensive than synthetics, including high-end nylons.
-Of course, there are some entry-level wool carpets that are available at lower cost, around perhaps $3 per square foot or so, but many wool carpets will run much higher than that, often upwards of $10 to $15 per square foot.
+Of course, some entry-level wool carpets are available at lower cost, around perhaps $3 per square foot or so, but many wool carpets will run much higher than that, often upwards of $10 to $15 per square foot.

 Last Word on Wool